FMRIB Graduate Programme

-The course takes place in various locations on the John Radcliffe Hospital site (see directions below).
-The course runs in all three University terms: Michaelmas, Hilary and Trinity.
+The course takes place in various locations on the John Radcliffe Hospital site and runs in all three University terms: Michaelmas, Hilary and Trinity.
 The larger courses in the programme are assessed by regular weekly short assignments and written exams.

 The courses on the FMRIB Graduate Programme combine lectures/podcasts with computer-based practicals, tutorials and demonstrations on MRI scanners.
 The programme is suitable for students from a wide variety of backgrounds such as psychology, physiology, medicine, engineering, physics or mathematics.

 - Introductory Course (Michaelmas term; 1st week - mornings, plus one optional afternoon)